Home|Can Sciatica Be Treated with Chiropractic Care?

 What Treatments are Available for Sciatic Pain?

-- Pain Medicine – There’s prescription drugs and even over-the-counter medicine to help reduce sciatica pain.
+Pain Medicine – There are prescription drugs and even over-the-counter medicine to help reduce sciatica pain.
 Anti-inflammatory drugs such as Ibuprofen or naproxen, and even orally ingested steroids have been useful to reduce the pain.
 Likewise, narcotics and muscle relaxants have been shown to alleviate pain for as much as a few days to a few weeks.

 Epidural Steroid Injections – In some of the worst cases, an epidural is administered directly into the area affected by pain near the sciatic nerve.
 This method takes a while to show results, but it has been shown to bring pain relief for as little as a week all the way up to a year.

 Are you experiencing pain that could be the symptom of a misaligned lower back that is creating sciatica pain?
 Don’t delay, contact our Chiropractor for Sciatica at the Pinto Chiropractor Center to discuss possible non-surgical therapy.